List of Democratic Party presidential primaries: 2024

 Incumbent President Joe Biden was running for re-election with Vice President Kamala Harris as his running mate until he dropped out via a post on X (formerly Twitter) on July 21.
 Author Marianne Williamson and Representative for Minnesota's Third Congressional District in Congress Dean Phillips also launched primary campaigns.
 Lawyer Robert F. Kennedy Jr. initially entered the race as a Democrat, but dropped out to run as an independent.
 Entrepreneur Jason Palmer won the American Samoa Democratic presidential caucuses, making Joe Biden the first incumbent president to lose a primary contest since Jimmy Carter in 1980.
 After securing enough delegates for re-nomination President Biden was declared the presumptive nominee of the Democratic Party.
-On July 21, 2024, President Biden withdrew from the race and endorsed Vice President Harris.
+On July 21, 2024, President Biden withdrew from the race and immediately endorsed Vice President Harris to replace him in his place as the party's presidential nominee.
+Harris officially became the party's presidential nominee and went on to lose the 2024 election to Donald Trump.